 BV’s inherent limitations

 It’s not as well understood as it should be, but any yardstick you use to measure the stock market’s valuation will produce a definite answer and an ambiguous course of action.
 One reason to be cautious, as Ben Graham found, is that the past and present can disagree.
-What a generation of investors considers a normal valuation is only a reflection of their experience and the dominant social mood.
+What one generation of investors considers a normal valuation is only a reflection of their experience and the dominant social mood.
 In other words, because the market looks back at itself to set the standard, it can fall prey to mispricing.
 This abnormal valuation can persist for many years.